grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (----- invisible character break)

-From the sail of the _Prospect_ Percy had watched the _Gnat_ back behind her boat's stern, and then plow forward and dive.
+From the sail of the _Prospect_, Percy had watched the _Gnat_ back behind her boat's stern, and then plow forward and dive.
 That was the last she saw of the _Gnat_ because the water was so brown and silted.
-The _Grackle_ was just starting to come around to an angle where they could maintain the speed they had gained moving up the channel and still drive into the turnaround bay.
-The ram turned towards the _Prospect_, and just as they had the angle set so the ram would split the rear quarter of the _Prospect_ --- just as Percy was imagining the crazy fully-uniformed sub commander giving the order to put on a turn of the throttle --- the sickening low crunching sound of an underwater collision came up to her ears, and she watched the bow of the ramming sub divert away from the bay, and back into the channel.
+The _Grackle_ was just starting to come around to an angle where it could maintain the speed it had gained moving up the channel and still drive into the turnaround bay.
+The ram turned towards the _Prospect_, and just as it had the angle set so the ram would split the rear quarter of the _Prospect_ --- just as Percy was imagining the crazy fully-uniformed sub commander giving the order to put on a turn of the throttle --- the sickening low crunching sound of an underwater collision came up to her ears, and she watched the bow of the ramming sub divert away from the bay, and back into the channel.
 As the big submarine came around it took on an unnatural list to one side, its sail hanging clean out over the water.
 Percy knew immediately what Shakes had done to save them.
 The sub with the ram carved an awkward path, its forward momentum carrying it up the channel until the ram on the bow collided with a cargo platform, which split in two, a splintering crack widening along the sharp line of the ram.
 The _Grackle_ ground its way to a stop there.

 "Fuck!"
 Percy called down to the control room.
 "Hemi, Shakes just drove the _Gnat_ into our fuckin' pursuers!
 See if you can get him on ship-to-ship."